ttoino/meterial-symbols/README.md

 ### Adding new symbols

-To add new symbols just add a new entry to the `SYMBOLS` list in the [`symbols.py`](symbols.py) file.
+To add new symbols just add a new entry to the `SYMBOLS` list in the [`symbols.json`](symbols.json) file, and a new directory with the appropriate name in [`symbols`](symbols).

-The parameters are explained in that file, but the gist of it is:
+The parameters are explained in [`__main__.py`](__main__.py), but the gist of it is:

 - the `name` parameter can be anything you want, but should be somewhat descriptive;
+- the `codepoints` parameter defines the code-points that should represent this icon, in hex format;
+- the `ligatures` parameter defines the ligatures that should represent this icon;
-- the `path` parameter is an SVG path definition for the default version of the icon (i.e. when `PGRS` is 0).
+- the `_.svg` file has the SVG path definition for the default version of the icon (i.e. when `PGRS` is 0).
 It should fit in a 960x960 square;
-- the `variants` parameter defines the different versions of the icon for different values of `PGRS`.
+- the remaining `<float>.svg` files define the different versions of the icon for different values of `PGRS`.
 They should all be compatible with the default icon, by having the same number of contours and points in the same order;
-- the `characters` parameter defines the code-points and ligatures that should represent this icon.

 ## Planned features